frees-io/frees-rpc-workshop/README.md

 case class Order(customerId: Int, data: CustomerData)
 ```

-* Moving on we are now prepared to add this new client streaming service to the protocol definition:
+* Moving on, we are now prepared to add this new client streaming service to the protocol definition at [./services/src/main/scala/protocol.scala](./services/src/main/scala/protocol.scala)

 ```scala
 // ...
 Add a sample response message as ack of this new service